rainbowbreeze/ai_press_review_agent/README.md

 3. Get your Gemini API key:
    - Go to the [Google AI Studio](https://makersuite.google.com/app/apikey)
    - Create an API key
-   - Copy the key to your .env file
+   - Copy the key to your .env.yaml file

 4. Set up your Telegram bot:
    - Message [@BotFather](https://t.me/botfather) on Telegram